jaiswallaxmi594-cyber/my-first-python-project/README.md

 - Add different difficulty levels

 ## 👩‍💻 Author

 **Laxmi Jaiswal**

 ---

-⭐ Thank you for visiting this project!
-Feel free to explore and share your feedback.
+⭐ If you like this project, consider giving it a star on GitHub!